ishfaqmlt/Laboratory-Project/README.md

 # Laboratory-Project
-This is Medica Laboratory Management System using laravel api and react js
+This is Medical Laboratory Management System using laravel api and react js